Originally posted 2019-12-05 06:31:32.

-It is the Soviet Union of sex.
+This is the complete realisation of the Soviet Union of sex.

 We mentioned the concept of diminishing marginal utility earlier.
 This has the consequence of reducing the amount of sex awarded to a man, if there is no increase in tangible benefit returned.
 We have all heard the old adage that ‘after six months the amount of sex a couple has goes down.’
 But if men are programmed to have as much sex as possible, then this could only be the result of women reducing the supply; and this happens because of diminishing marginal utility.

 As time goes by, most men reach a performance plateau above which they cannot rise, in economic terms.
 As a result, in married couples, sex may diminish.
 In a recent study carried out in the USA, 26,000 couples were examined.
 This found that the average was 54 times a year, or once a week.
 In another study, it was found that this was approximately the minimum required to maintain well-being.

 In other words, most people are having only just enough sex to avoid psychological issues and, because these rates of frequency are averages, significant numbers are having less.

 Nevertheless, most people are having some.
 This is probably because women understand that persistently withholding sex may have negative consequences on their ability to secure tangible benefit in return for it.
 There are a number of reasons why this might happen.